spownall/DuckSlide/README.md

 # DuckSlide
-Collaborative repository for personal projects with Barlos.
+Collaborative repository for projects with Barlos.